wolk-tambowskij/blownchart/README.md

 ### Development builds

 Interested in keeping yourself up-to-date with every Lawnchair development?
-Try our development build!
+Try our development builds!

 These builds offer the latest features and bug fixes at a cost of being slower and introducing new bugs.
 Ensure that you make backups before installing.